jalvesaq/vimcmdline/README.md

   - `<LocalLeader>q` to send the quit command to the interpreter.

-For languages that can source chunks of code, in Visual mode, press:
+For languages that can source chunks of code:

+  - In Visual mode, press:

-  - `<Space>` to send a selection of text to the interpreter
+    - `<Space>` to send a selection of text to the interpreter.

+  - And, in Normal mode, press:

+    - `<LocalLeader>p` to send from the line to the end of paragraph.

+    - `<LocalLeader>b` to send block of code between two closest marks.

     - `<LocalLeader>f` to send the entire file to the interpreter.

 ## Options

-Below are examples of how to set the options in your *nvimrc*:
+Below are examples of how to set the options in your *vimrc* or *nvimrc*:

 ```vim
 let cmdline_vsplit = 1        " Split the window vertically